alexch/siesta/README.md

 **part** A subresource.
 For "/admin/user/12", "user" is a part of "admin", and "12" (aka "user 12") is a part of "user".

-**collection** A resource that represents a collection of other resources, all of the same type. e.g. "user" as above.
-(TODO: Rename to "group")
+**group** A resource that represents a collection of other resources, all of the same type. e.g. "user" as above.
+Also known as repository (?)

-**item** A resource with an id that is strictly an instance of its parent collection resource. e.g. For "/admin/user/12", "user 12" is an item.
-(Rename to "instance" or "member" or something even better?)
+**member** A resource with an id that is strictly an instance of its parent collection resource. e.g. For "/admin/user/12", "user 12" is an item.

-**unitary** A resource with no instances, or whose instances have the same path.
+**unique** A resource with no instances, or whose instances have the same path.
 E.g. a landing page.
 (Should be "singleton" but that already means something slightly different.)
 E.g. For "/admin/user/12", "admin" is singular -- there is no such thing as an admin item, just an admin part.

 **perspective** A unitary part that's just a view on its parent resource.
 E.g. "/user/new" or "/user/12/edit" or "/dashboard/activity/by_date".
 (Rename to "aspect"?)